pmdgithub/princely/README.md

 Princely
 ========
+* updated to avoid deprecation errors in rails 3

 Princely is a simple wrapper for the Prince XML PDF generation library (http://www.princexml.com).
 It is almost entirely based on the SubImage